 2. Petr Cech is worth 10/20/30 (delete depending on excitability level of pundit/journalist) points to Arsenal this season.

 While we’re on about the Gunners, this one also irritates.
-It’s a line that is trotted out every time the big lad with the funny head gear catches a cross or makes any sort of save.
-OK, so the former (second choice) Chelsea goalkeeper is still a decent stopper, but Arsenal did actually have someone in nets last year.
+It’s a line that is trotted out every time the big lad with the funny headgear catches a cross or makes any sort of saving.
+OK, so the former (second choice) Chelsea goalkeeper is still a decent stopper, but Arsenal did actually have someone in the nets last year.
 What’s more, Wojciech Szczesny even made a save or two.
 If it weren’t for the odd not-so-sneaky tab in the dressing room last year he might even still be number 1.
 Change the record, pundits.

-3. Jurgen Klopp is not a miracle worker/needs time at Liverpool/is not Jesus.
+3. Jurgen Klopp is not a miracle worker/needs time at Liverpool/and is not Jesus.

 *Leave me Sick as a Parrot, you might say.